 What kind of wedding couple is Santa Barbara best for?

 Planning a Santa Barbara wedding is for you if the following apply:

-Santa Barbara is great for couples and their families who want to retreat from the “real world” and celebrate to the fullest.
-It’s ideal for couples who value an elevated experience, and want to feel like they’re on vacation.
-There is an abundant food, arts and culture scene and lots of outdoor activities.
+Santa Barbara is great for couples and their loved ones who want to retreat from the “real world” and celebrate to the fullest.
+It’s ideal for couples who value an elevated experience and want to feel like they’re on vacation.
+There is an abundant food, art, and culture scene, as well as lots of outdoor activities.
 All that will help you prioritize your plans around having a great time with your guests!

 What is the average cost breakdown for planning a Santa Barbara wedding with 50-100 guests?

-Of course, this all highly depends on the size, design, vendor and venue choices for your wedding.
-Just know that Santa Barbara has a high cost of living, and therefore is a more expensive wedding location.
+Of course, this all highly depends on the guest count, design, vendor, and venue choices for your wedding.
+I've seen beautiful full weddings and elopements hosted in Santa Barbara for well under this price range, but it does take some creativity and DIY at times.
+Just keep in mind that Santa Barbara has a high cost of living even by California standards, and therefore is a much more expensive wedding location.